Furison-Tech/editorjs-audio/README.md

 Scenario:

-1. User pastes an URL of the image file to the Editor
+1. User pastes an URL of the audio file to the Editor
-2. Editor pass pasted string to the Image Tool
+2. Editor pass pasted string to the Audio Tool
 3. Tool sends it to **your** backend (on `config.endpoints.byUrl` route) via 'url' in request body
 4. Your backend should accept URL, **download and save the original file by passed URL** and return file data with JSON at specified format.
-5. Image tool shows saved image and stores server answer
+5. Audio tool shows saved audio and stores server answer

 The tool executes the request as `application/json` with the following request body: